cap-js/docs/node.js/queue.md

 ---
 synopsis: >
-  Learn details about the task-queue feature.
+  Learn details about the task queue feature.
-# layout: node-js
 status: released
 ---

-# Queuing with `cds.queued`
+# Queueing with `cds.queued`

 [[toc]]